 Congressman Hoyer understands that small businesses are the job-creating engine that will help rebuild our economy.
 With the COVID-19 legislation enacted by Congress, Congressman Hoyer successfully secured billions of dollars for small businesses, including the smallest businesses and minority-owned businesses in Maryland.

-Congressman Hoyer believes it is shameful that women still don't earn the same pay for the same work.
-While the pay gap in Maryland's Fifth District is closing, Congressman Hoyer is focused on taking additional steps to ensure equal pay for equal work.
+Congressman Hoyer believes it is shameful that many women still earn less pay than men for the same work – and he is deeply alarmed by the departure of so many women from the workforce as a result of the COVID-19 pandemic.
+While the pay gap in Maryland's Fifth District is closing, Congressman Hoyer is focused on taking additional steps to ensure equal pay for equal work and set more women on a path of economic success beyond COVID-19.
 Congressman Hoyer helped pass the Lilly Ledbetter Fair Pay Act to protect women against pay discrimination and help close the gender gap in wages.
-It was the first piece of legislation President Obama signed into law, and Congressman Hoyer is committed to building on this progress.
-He was pleased to bring the Paycheck Fairness Act to the House Floor earlier to year to close the gender pay gap and ensure that equal pay means equal work.
-With more women than ever as primary breadwinners, Congressman Hoyer is committed to the fight for equal pay, and he'll keep fighting for equal compensation because our families deserve it.
+It was the first piece of legislation former President Obama signed into law, and Congressman Hoyer is committed to building on this progress.
+He was pleased to bring the Paycheck Fairness Act to the House Floor earlier this year to close the gender pay gap and ensure that equal pay means equal work.
+With more women than ever as primary breadwinners, Congressman Hoyer is committed to the fight for equal pay, and he'll keep fighting because Maryland women and their families deserve it.

 Congressman Hoyer has worked to create or save nearly 23,000 jobs across the Fifth District, including jobs at Patuxent River Naval Air Station; St. Inigoes; the Naval Surface Warfare Center, Indian Head; and Goddard Space Flight Center.